-The Clinical Network coordinate an the Low Cancer Survival Cancers Alliance.
-This group of 11 community and not-for-profit organisations are advocating for increased funding to research into cancers with low survival rates;
+The Clinical Network coordinates the Low Survival Cancers Alliance.
+This group of 13 community and not-for-profit organisations are advocating for increased funding to research into cancers with low survival rates;

 We define low survival cancers as those with five year survival ≤ 30%.